 Capturing that critical moment when both the reluctance of the troops to march on, unfavourable sacrificial signs, and the futility of his Achilles-like fume stopped the Indian campaign and Alexander realized that he must turn back.
 And showing a king who accepts this moment and therewith subordinates the ruler’s vision of the completion of the Empire on Ganges and Ocean, as in ideas lying near at hand, to the small-minded, but understandable earnest longing of his soldiers for finally getting home to wife and kid after 8-years’ fighting, marching 18000 km, the last two months of which at continuous rain.
 And therewith accepts the zenith of his own history.

 In the light of military history 2330 years later Peter G. Tsouras shall term this process in MILITARY HISTORY’S (XXI, 2) title story “ALEXANDER THE GREAT.
 Lone Stand in India / Alexander’s Most Heroic Moment” “the only defeat Alexander had ever suffered”.
-And besides the greatest one possible.
+And besides the greatest one possible to boot.
 Sustained subsequent to his greatest victory few months ago, at the Hydaspes River (Dschilam River) against Porus.
 Demonstrated by illustration of the drawing here:

 “ An illustration by Johann Elias Ridinger shows Alexander after the Hydaspes, facing his greatest defeat: being compelled to turn back at the behest of his own weary officers and troops. ”

-An art-historical merit for which in literature still the time of about 1800 stands with the celebrated painting of the unproven saga of the Byzantine general Belisarius by Jacques Louis David of 1780/81 as crucial experience and starting-point of this new conception of painting.
+An art-historical merit for which in literature still the time of about 1800 stands with the acclaimed painting of the unproven saga of the Byzantine general Belisarius by Jacques Louis David of 1780/81 as crucial experience and starting-point of this new conception of painting.

 Purely artistically after all the Alexander drawing reflects already Ridinger’s whole fullness and mastership.
 It is a pictorially and thematically richly created early work of large size with also horses + dogs as the signs of his fame giving an insight into the master’s creative process, too :